-The Strength & Conditioning concentration is designed from the National Strength & Conditioning Association standards including course work from:
+The Strength & Conditioning concentration is designed from the National Strength & Conditioning Association (NSCA) standards and CSU Pueblo is a recognized school with the NSCA.
+The course work includes classes on:

 - human anatomy & physiology,